Quantum Circuit Mutants: Empirical Analysis and Recommendations: Declarations

-\begin{acks} Paolo Arcaini is supported by ERATO HASUO Metamathematics for Systems Design Project (No. JPMJER1603), JST, Funding Reference number: 10.13039/501100009024 ERATO; and by Engineerable AI Techniques for Practical Applications of High-Quality Machine Learning-based Systems Project (Grant Number JPMJMI20B8), JST-Mirai. \end{acks}
+Eñaut Mendiluze Usandizaga is supported by Simula’s internal strategic project on quantum software engineering.
+Shaukat Ali is supported by the Qu-Test project (Project \#299827) funded by the Research Council of Norway, Oslo Metropolitan University's Quantum Hub, and Simula's internal strategic project on quantum software engineering.
+Paolo Arcaini is supported by Engineerable AI Techniques for Practical Applications of High-Quality Machine Learning-based Systems Project (Grant Number JPMJMI20B8), JST-Mirai.